Benny-/Yahoo-ticker-symbol-downloader/README.rst

     YahooTickerDownloader.py stocks

-The program takes up a lot of RAM (up to 2GB) and several hours before it produces the .csv file.
+The program takes several hours before any output is generated.
 The program supports suspending and resuming a download.
-Simply press CTRL+C to suspend download.
+Press CTRL+C to suspend download.
 Restart the program in the same working directory to resume downloading.

 Example of output: